 While the Argentine teachers’ movement is raising specific transitory demands, it’s also laying the groundwork for a long-term united front against neoliberalism.
 The same holds true for the teachers’ movement in Mexico, where “capitalism on steroids” is increasingly pushing millions over the edge.

-Since June 2016, Mexico’s National Coordinator of Education Workers has been protesting education privatization reforms implemented by President Enrique Peña Nieto.
+Since June 2016, Mexico’s National Coordinator of Education Workers, or CNTE, has been protesting education privatization reforms implemented by President Enrique Peña Nieto.
 These include slashing teacher’s wages, scaling down investment in public school infrastructure, and slashing government scholarships for working-class youth.
 Tensions reached a boiling point last July when thousands of protesters clashed with police in Guerrero and Oaxaca.

 Although the CNTE accepted a government proposal last September providing temporary concessions, the teachers’ union is still fighting for systemic changes.